DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 ### JMX integration config

-Copy `misbehaving-jmxfetch-conf.yaml` to `/etc/datadog-agent/conf.d/` and just run the uber jar created by Maven.
+Copy `misbehaving-jmxfetch-conf.yaml` to `/etc/datadog-agent/conf.d/` and just run the `with-dependencies` jar created by Maven.
 You will need to restart the Agent to pick up the config.

 ### Using Docker